 7. Do Hippo bag collections run on the weekend?

 Hippo does not collect on Sunday.
 Man & van collectors operate 7 days a week but expect to pay a bit more for a Saturday or Sunday collection because there are less disposal sites open for them to take the waste, so their cost of operation is higher.

 8. What does a Hippo bag collection cost?

 The cost of a Hippo bag collection depends on the size of the bag, what you put in it, and when you need the bag removed.
 Prices range from £80 – £250 (inc VAT).

 The typical range of collection prices (inc VAT) charged by man & van waste collectors for each size of Hippo bag is set out below, and the web prices currently charged by Hippowaste.
-The lower end of the price ranges are when the waste is light and bulky (eg. broken furniture, bulky garden refuse) and/or highly recyclable (eg. pure soil or bricks)
+The lower end of the price range is when the waste is light and bulky (eg. broken furniture, bulky garden refuse) and/or highly recyclable (eg. pure soil or bricks.)

 Table of Hippobag collection prices (inc VAT)